MirzaHilmi/Binbucks/README.md

    ```

 2. **Run the Platform:**
-   - Run this command in your terminal to start the server
+   - Open the newly clone project and run this command into your terminal to start the server
    ```shell
    php moo serve
    ```